diocomweb/website/docs/programs/ambassador_registration_program.md

 ## Overview

-Diode Ambassadors promote the use of Diode software and the Diode Network and provide DePIN infrastructure (Relay Nodes) to the Diode Network.
-The Ambassador Program outlines the benefits and requirements to be a Diode Ambassador.
-This goal of this program is to grow the number of Ambassadors and ultimately expand the use of the Diode Network and a more secure Internet.
+This goal of this program is to grow the number of ambassadors who will promote Diode, and ultimately expand the use of the Diode Network and a more secure Internet.

-This page provides details on how to regsiter as an Ambassador.
-For more information on reward programs, visit Bandwidth Growth Program.
+The Ambassador's creed is: 1) Secure communications are important 2) Diode is doing great things 3) I will mention Diode to others who may be interested.

-## How to Register as an Ambassador
+## How to Register

 [Watch the video for how to sign up](https://www.loom.com/share/1dfa563e4c8440fab78dae982c9445eb)